jnthn/oo-actors/README.markdown

 not pass things and then mutate them!
 Methods are run in the thread pool, one call at a time.

+On the other side, self-sends (i.e, internal method calls) are synchronous.
+It's due to avoid some possible problems such as circular dependencies.
+So, whenever you call something like `self.some-method($x, $y)`, it will run fully strict on the same thread of the actor self context.

 ## Getting results

 Since method calls on an actor are asynchronous, how do you cope with query